- 1 Day 1

 The sandwich consists of flavourful diced mushrooms, marinated tofu, slaw, chopped peanuts, herbs, and a divine liquid that is drizzled inside the sandwich to moisten the bread.
 Even if you’re not a veggo, this tasty sandwich is a great start to the day.
 We love banh mi, so for our insider’s guide to the best in Hoi An, check out our article here.

 Banh Mi Chay – Address: Phan Chau Trinh and Nguyen Hue – Hours: 6:30 a.m. – 10 a.m (or when she sells out) – Cost: 12,000 VND (0.45 USD)

 Discover Hoi An’s Central Market (8 a.m.)

 Warning: If you’re taking photos of locals while in Hoi An, we recommend asking for their permission first, even if that just means pointing at your camera with a thumbs up signal.
 Many are happy to have their picture taken, but be aware of one particular woman who sets up on a small stool outside on the southeast corner of the Central Market to sell her wares.
-She dresses in nice clothing, with makeup and jewellery, and is known for asking to have her picture taken by tourists, only to demand increasingly large sums of money in return.
+Dressed in nice clothing, with makeup and jewellery, she asks to have her picture taken by tourists, and then demand increasingly large sums of money in return.

 Address: 73 Phan Boi Chau Son Phong tp – Hours: 5:00 a.m. – 4:00 p.m.
 Monday – Sunday